photosynthesis-team/piq/README.md

 <summary>Multi-Scale Structural Similarity (MS-SSIM)</summary>
 <p>

-To compute MS-SSIM index as measure, use lower case function from the library:
+To compute MS-SSIM index as a measure, use lower case function from the library:
 ```python
 import torch
 from photosynthesis_metrics import multi_scale_ssim